kallelzied/demo-terraform-aws/tf-modules/dynamodb/tf-dynamodb/README.md

 # Module outputs
 dynamodb-table-name: table-name
 dynamodb-table-arn: table-arn
-dynamodb-table-streamarn: the stream arn of this dynamodb table
+dynamodb-stream-arn: the stream arn of this dynamodb table